2021 Nagaland killings: Politics

 Amit Shah, Minister of Home Affairs of India, regretted the killings before the Parliament—which was in session—, and tasked a Special Investigation Team to complete an enquiry within a month; however, he reiterated the narrative of Indian Army in toto.
 The opposition staged a walkout in protest and later, condemned the government preventing political from accessing the area.

 Even members of the state BJP unit and its political allies reject Shah's narrative — party president Temjen Imna Along held the event to be "summary execution as well as genocide."
 The local village council has since issued an informal ban on Indian Army entering into the village.

 Investigations

 On 6 December, the Nagaland Police registered a First information report against the 21 Para Special Forces, bringing charges of first degree murder.
 The National Human Rights Commission of India has sent notices to the central and the state governments.

 The Indian Army constituted a Court of Inquiry headed by a Major General to probe the circumstance under which the operation took place.
 In addition, it will also examine the credibility of the intelligence report which led to the detachment of the 21 Para Special Forces led by an officer of the rank of Major.

+On 17 September 2024, the Supreme Court of India quashed criminal proceedings against the accused, citing the lack of government approval for prosecution.